CBDT claims Huawei manipulated account books to reduce taxable income in India | Business

 Consequently, the rendering of services and such royalty payments become highly questionable and prima facie, disallowable as business expenses as per extant Income Tax law, the statement said.

 Evidences gathered and statements recorded during the search also reveal that one of the group entities engaged in providing software development services, has been disclosing ''lower net margins'' from the related parties, by claiming its operation to be of low-end nature. ''However, the evidences collected during the investigation indicated that this entity has been rendering significant services/operations of high-end nature.
 On this aspect, suppression of income of Rs 400 crore has been detected,'' it claimed.
 The Indian government has kept Huawei out of trials for 5G services.
-However, telecom operators have been allowed to source telecom gear from Huawei and ZTE under their old agreements for maintaining their networks but they will need approval of the government before getting into any new business agreement as per National Security Directive on Telecommunication Sector.
+However, telecom operators have been allowed to source telecom gear from Huawei and ZTE under their old agreements for maintaining their networks but they will need approval of the government before getting into any new business agreement as per national security directive on the Telecommunication sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)